 In order to better understand how LCOE works, let's look at a semi-hypothetical example:

-Using Victoria as a sample, Canstar Blue’s 2020 electricity customer satisfaction survey found that the average annual electricity bill for the average Victorian household was $1,490 (Downes, 2021).
-At the time of writing, Consumer Price Inflation (CPI) sits at 0.7% (Reserve Bank of Australia, 2020) (due to the economic effects of the COVID-19 pandemic), but let's assume a more historically average annual CPI of 2%.
+Using Victoria as a sample, Canstar Blue’s 2020 electricity customer satisfaction survey found that the average annual electricity bill for the average Victorian household was $1,490.
+At the time of writing, Consumer Price Inflation (CPI) sits at 0.7% (due to the economic effects of the COVID-19 pandemic), but let's assume a more historically average annual CPI of 2%.
 This would mean that over a twenty year period, you would pay approximately $36,203 for twenty years of electricity.
 Now let's say that a solar energy company offers you a twenty year solar PPA (Power Purchase Agreement) - an agreement that involves a business providing, installing and maintaining a solar panel system for a client at no initial cost.
 The client would then buy the generated electricity at an agreed price for an agreed period.
 The cost of this hypothetical agreement is $30,000.
 This figure includes all initial investment fees, the cost of capital and operations and maintenance (O&M) costs.
-By agreeing to this solar PPA agreement, a savings of approximately $6,203 could be realised along with a environmentally sustainable and responsible source of electricity.
+By agreeing to this solar PPA agreement, a savings of approximately $6,203 could be realised along with an environmentally sustainable and responsible source of electricity.

 How LCOE can help you